Hacker0x01/docs.hackerone.com/docs/programs/program-start-up-guide.md

 ---
-title: "Getting Started"
+title: "Program Start-Up Guide"
-path: "/programs/getting-started"
+path: "/programs/program-start-up-guide"
 ---

 Congratulations on deciding to set up your hacker-powered security program on HackerOne!
 Here are the steps that'll get you up and running: